Skip to content

 If your installation requires a panel-mount SMA connector or a different antenna with an SMA plug, use an IPEX-to-SMA pigtail adapter.
 Ensure the adapter and replacement antenna both support L1 + L5 dual-band operation.

 The HAT schematic shows the LC29H module connected through level-shifting circuitry to the Raspberry Pi GPIO header.
-Key sections:
+Click the image to view at full resolution, or download the PDF.